Jump To

 How to Conduct An Alpaca Health Check

 Much like the common advice given to humans, it’s important to regularly check the health of alpacas with a routine health check rather than waiting until an alpaca is showing signs of distress or illness.
-Not only will this help you get to know what all aspects of a healthy alpaca look and feel like, but familiarizing an alpaca with human handling might help them stay more calm in stressful situations.
+Not only will this help you get to know what all aspects of a healthy alpaca look and feel like, but it can also help your alpaca residents become accustomed to gentle human handling, which might help them remain calm during other scenarios where restraint or handling are necessary.
 Be prepared to check them over every six to eight weeks*!
 For more information on why regular health checks are important, check out our resource here.

-A Health Check Every Six To Eight Weeks Means Daily Observations
+A Health Check Every Six To Eight Weeks Means Daily Observation

 Residents With Challenging Backgrounds

 Close daily observation can be difficult with certain individuals or groups who come from challenging backgrounds.
-They may be more likely to hide signs of illness or injury, or may not allow you to come close enough to them to thoroughly assess their well being on a regular basis.
-Challenging backgrounds may include individuals who are not socialized, have lived feral, or were abused or malnourished.
-If you care for individuals who came from a challenging background, it is imperative to make time to foster a bond of trust so careful observation is possible.
+They may be more likely to hide signs of illness or injury, or may not allow you to come close enough to them to thoroughly assess their well-being regularly.
+Challenging backgrounds may include individuals who have experienced trauma in the past, which may include – lack of socialization, having lived feral, or being abused or malnourished.
+If you care for individuals who came from a challenging background, it is imperative to make time to foster a bond of trust so that careful observation is possible.
 A monthly health check is recommended for these individuals until they exhibit signs that they feel safe and you are confident that close daily observation is possible.

 New Resident?
 Conduct An Intake Evaluation!